Community Detection and Stochastic Block Models: The information-computation gap

-We discuss in this section SBM regimes where detection can be solved information-theoretically.
-As stated in Conjecture 1 and proved in Theorem \ref{main}, the information-computation gap --- defined as the gap between the KS and IT thresholds --- takes place when the number of communities $k$ is larger than 4.
-We provide an information-theoretic (IT) bound for $\ssbm(n,k,a/n,b/n)$ that confirms this, showing further that the gap grows fast with the number of communities in some regimes.
+In this section we discuss SBM regimes where weak recovery can be solved information-theoretically.
+As stated in Conjecture 1 and proved in Theorem \ref{main}, the information-computation gap---defined as the gap between the KS and IT thresholds---takes place when the number of communities $k$ is larger than 4.
+We provide an information-theoretic (IT) bound for $\ssbm(n,k,a/n,b/n)$ that confirms this, showing further that the gap can grow fast with the number of communities.

 The information-theoretic bound described below is obtained by using a non-efficient algorithm that samples uniformly at random a clustering that is typical, i.e., that has the right proportions of edges inside and across the clusters.
-Note that to capture the exact information-theoretic threshold, one would have to rely on tighter estimates on the posterior distribution of the clsuters given the graph.
-A possibility is to estimate the limit of the normalized mutual information between the clusters and the graph, i.e., $\frac{1}{n}I(X;G)$, as done in \cite{yash_sbm} for the regime of finite SNR with diverging degrees\footnote{Similar results were also obtained recently in a more general context in \cite{lelarge_ks,lelarge_wigner}.} -- see Section \ref{wigner}.
-Recent results also made significant headways for the finite degree regime in the disassortative case \cite{coja2}.
+We describe below how this gives a tight expression in various regimes.
+Note that to capture the exact information-theoretic threshold in all regimes, one would have to rely on tighter estimates on the posterior distribution of the clusters given the graph.
+A possibility is to estimate the limit of the normalized mutual information between the clusters and the graph, i.e., $\frac{1}{n}I(X;G)$, as done in \cite{yash_sbm} for the regime of finite SNR with diverging degrees\footnote{Similar results were also obtained recently in a more general context in \cite{lelarge_ks,lelarge_wigner}.}---see Section \ref{wigner}.
+Recent results also obtained the expression for the finite degree regime in the disassortative case \cite{coja2}.
 Another possibility is to estimate the limiting total variation or KL-divergence between the graph distribution in the SBM vs.\ Erd\H{o}s-R\'enyi model of matching expected degree.
 The limiting total variation is positive if and only if an hypothesis test can distinguish between the two models with a chance better than half.
 The easy implication of this is that if the total variation is vanishing, the weak recovery is not solvable (otherwise we would detect virtual clusters in the Erd\H{o}s-R\'enyi model).
 This used in \cite{banks} to obtain a lower-bound on the information-theoretic threshold, using a contiguity argument, see further details at the end of this section.